Classifying strict discrete opfibrations with lax morphisms

 Assumption (1) is met since the augmented virtual equipment of modules admits such conjoints: \(!^*\) is the terminal module:

-In the definition of representable plumbus (\cref{mc-0045}), we ask for \(\id_1\) to be small and since \(T\) preserves smallness, the above is a valid loose arrow in \(\mathrm{p}\mathbb {M}\mathrm{od} \left (\K\right )\).
+In the definition of representable plumbus (\cref{mc-0045}), we ask for \(\id_1\) to be small and since \(T\) preserves smallness, the above is a valid loose arrow in \(\sMod(\K)\).
 Likewise, (2) is trivially met since the required composite exists by triviality of \(!^*\), As for (3) and (4), they assert that \(i\) and \(m\) satisfy certain pasting properties that correspond to the pasting properties afforded by our cruder hypothesis that \(i\) and \(m\) be cartesian at tight discrete opfibrations.
-Then, in light of the above observation regarding restrictions in \(\mathrm{p}\mathbb {M}\mathrm{od} \left (\K\right )\), (5) implies \(T\) preserves pullbacks of the 2-classifier \(u\).
-Similarly, (6) can be taken to correspond to the requirement \(T\) preserves pullbacks of the 2-classifier, which is a consequence of \cref{mc-0038} as proven in \cref{lemma:T-pres-stdos-and-pbs-can-be-checked-at-u}.
+Then, in light of the above observation regarding restrictions in \(\sMod(\K)\), (5) implies \(T\) preserves pullbacks of the 2-classifier \(u\).
+Similarly, (6) can be taken to correspond to the requirement \(T\) preserves pullbacks of the 2-classifier, which is condition (B) of \cref{def:opfib-cart}.